alexkm13/connect-four/README.md

 2. Two players take turns to drop their pieces into the grid.
 3. A player wins if they connect a line of four of their own pieces horizontally, vertically, or diagonally.
 4. The game ends in a draw if the grid is filled and no player has connected four pieces.

-<h3 name="license">License</h3>
-This project is licensed under the MIT License.
-See the LICENSE file for more details.